1912–1913 Little Falls textile strike: Organized labor

 During this period of growth in Little Falls, business interests worked to prevent worker unionization, and in 1912, there were only 12 local unions in the city, representing only 6 percent of the population.
 In the mills, only about 75 jack spinners were unionized, constituting about a quarter of the entire union membership in the city.
-These spinners, who worked 60 hours per week, made about $2.60 per day, which was hire than the daily pay for spinners in other nearby cities, but the majority of mill workers were ununionized and made substantially less.
+These spinners, who worked 60 hours per week, made about $2.60 per day, which was higher than the daily pay for spinners in other nearby cities, but the majority of mill workers were not unionized and made substantially less.
 In a study of the weekly pay of about 800 male workers, almost half made $9 or less, while less than a quarter made over $12.
 Out of 900 female workers' weekly wages, about half made $7.50 or less, about a fifth made more than $10, and 30 percent made $6 or less.
 Many workers complained of the low wages, saying that they were insufficient to provide for themselves and their family.
 Nationwide, union membership remained relatively low, with only about 6 percent of the country's workforce in 1905 affiliated with the American Federation of Labor (AFL), a federation of labor unions that primarily focused on organizing skilled tradesmen into craft unions.
 AFL leaders were relatively unconcerned with unionizing unskilled workers and viewed immigrant laborers, such as the workers at the mills in Little Falls, as a potential danger to the craft union movement.
 Also in 1905, the Industrial Workers of the World (IWW, whose members are known as Wobblies), an anarcho-syndicalist union, was established and began to organize unskilled workers in the country into industrial unions.
 Unionization efforts by the IWW would eventually push the AFL to reconsider their approach to unskilled labor, and the two organizations often engaged in competition to represent workers and lead labor strikes.
 During the 1910s, the IWW attempted to organize many factories in New York, and they were involved in several labor disputes in the state, such as the 1912 New York City waiters' strike in May of that year.
+That same year, the union led a strike against the New York Mills Corporation of New York Mills, which involved many Polish immigrants.
 In the United States during the early 1900s, many Polish workers were receptive to industrial unionism with the IWW and similar militant unions, such as the United Mine Workers of America.